The Florida Collaborative Process is a peaceful way for you to resolve your family, business, and other disputes.

-- learn everything you need to know to make the best decisions about your future;
+- Learn everything you need to know to make the best decisions about your future;

-- retain control over your divorce or other family matters;
+- Retain control over your divorce or other family matters;

-- keep your dispute private;
+- Keep your dispute private;

-- plan a better future for your re-structured family;
+- Plan a better future for your restructured family;

 What Benefits Does Collaborative Offer Compared To Litigation?

-What Is Collaborative Practice?
+What Is Florida Collaborative Practice?

-In Collaborative Practice:
+In Collaborative Divorce you: